 What is laminated cotton?
 The name says it all - cotton that's been coated on one side with a thin layer of laminate to render it water-resistant.
 Much like oilcloth & vinyl, but not as stiff or sticky and, unlike those, it does not contain phthalates (aka bad-for-you chemicals that leach out of some plastics), so it's safe for baby & kid's projects.
 It's also ideal for any item you want to be easy to clean.
 Just wipe with damp cloth and it's fresh again.
-What's more, you can get some really great prints in laminated cotton - I snagged some from the gorgeous Amy Butler Love collection over at Fabric.com, so it's both stylish and useful!
+What's more, you can get some really great prints in laminated cotton - I snagged some from the gorgeous Amy Butler Love collection over at Fabric.com (but since this first laminates post I get nearly all of mine over at Laminates which has the BEST selection & prices) so it's both stylish and useful!

 Tips on working with laminated cotton:

 - Do not prewash - this is a wipeable fabric, but not meant to be fully washed.

 - Keep fabric rolled when stored, folding it will leave creases that are tough to get out

 - Don't use pins - they'll leave little holes, so use bobby pins to join fabrics

 - It won't smoothly move under the sewing machine presser foot & feed dogs, so there are 3 techniques that will join the fabric together and allow you to keep your sanity as well as stitch in a straight line: bias tape, stitching wrong sides out and using tissue paper (more detail on this below)

 1yd of the firmest batting you can find